44 Ways to Lose Noticeable Inches of Belly Fat

 Yes, you read that right!
 "Get rid of your low-fat and fat-free yogurts, milk, and cheeses.
 Full-fat dairy (and many of these 20 Best Full-Fat Foods for Weight Loss) contains anti-inflammatory fatty acids, like butyrate and conjugated linolenic acid (CLA), that can support healthy metabolic function and fat-burning, says Minchen.
 "Additionally, full-fat dairy contains vitamins A and K, two vitamins that need fats to be absorbed and metabolized."
 However, fair warning: full-fat products do carry more calories, so be sure to cut back elsewhere so you don't up your total calorie count.

-A spatula, a carton of eggs and ten minutes on the clock is all you need to fry some serious flab.
+A spatula, a carton of eggs, and ten minutes on the clock are all you need to fry some serious flab.
 Eggs are one of the best sources of choline, a major fat-burning nutrient that helps turn off the genes responsible for belly-fat storage.
-Sunny side up, scrambled, hard-boiled, or fried—it doesn't matter.
-Just set aside the time and whip yourself up a plate for breakfast, lunch or even dinner.
+Sunny-side up, scrambled, hard-boiled, or fried—it doesn't matter.
+Just set aside the time and whip yourself up a plate for breakfast, lunch, or even dinner.
 Breakfast for dinner is a winner in our book.

-Americans are serial snackers.
-In fact, about two-thirds of adults snack at least twice a day, according to a study by the U.S Department of Agriculture—a habit researchers associate with the accumulation of belly fat.
+Americans are serial snackers—a habit researchers associate with the accumulation of belly fat.
 But you don't have to go snackless to snack less.
 Just watch the clock.
-A study published in the Journal of the American Dietetic Association found that mid-morning snackers tended to consume more throughout the day than afternoon snackers.
-Afternoon snackers, on the other hand, tend to choose good snacks.
+A study published in the Journal of the Academy of Nutrition and Dietetics found that mid-morning snackers tended to consume more throughout the day than afternoon snackers.
+Afternoon snackers, on the other hand, tend to choose healthy snacks.
 Afternoon munching was associated with a slightly higher intake of filling fiber and fruits and vegetables.
-And speaking of snacks, be sure you’re noshing on some of these 50 Best Snacks for Weight Loss.

 "If you already have a regular exercise regimen and aren't seeing the fat-loss results you want, it's probably what you're putting in your mouth that's holding you back, says Justin Thomas Sanchez, Reebok Sponsored Athlete and trainer at Drill Fitness in NYC.
 "I'm known for telling my clients that they're flushing their money down the toilet if they pay me to train them and aren't sticking to their diet.
 Results are 70% nutrition and 30% fitness," he adds.